-- First violation: student must submit his or her electronic device to the Deans' Office for the duration of the school day for five days. - Second violation: student must submit his or her electronic device to the Deans' Office for the duration of the school day for one month (not including school vacation days). - Additional violation(s): may result in forfeiting the privilege of bringing any electronic device to school, parent/guardian conference, the student being placed on contract, detention time, and/or dismissal.
+- First violation: student will receive a verbal warning and will put the phone away - Second violation: student must submit his or her electronic device to the Deans' Office for the duration of the school day for five days. - Third violation: student must submit his or her electronic device to the Deans' Office for the duration of the school day for one month (not including school vacation days) and a parent/guardian meeting will be required - Additional violation(s): may result in forfeiting the privilege of bringing any electronic device to school, parent/guardian conference, the student being placed on contract, detention time, and/or dismissal.